 MINI SESSION COURSES- Federal financial assistance (grants and loans) is paid on attending hours.
 Students enrolled in mini sessions may not be eligible for their full disbursement until subsequent mini-sessions begin.
 Any courses(s) enrolled after initial enrollment is determined will not be considered for Federal Pell Grant funding.
 Initial enrollment is determined on the last day of late registration for the regular term within each semester.

 ENROLLMENT REQUIREMENTS- To be eligible for federal financial assistance, you must be 1) in an eligible degree program and 2) enrolled in eligible courses (defined above):

-- Loans- Students must be enrolled in at least 6 hrs of eligible courses in an eligible degree program to qualify for Direct Stafford loans and/or Perkins loans.
+- Loans- Students must be enrolled in at least 6 hrs of eligible courses in an eligible degree program to qualify for Direct Stafford loans.
 See more specific details about degree programs under Direct Stafford Loan Information below.

 While some degree programs consider students at full time status when enrolled less than 12 hours (ex.
 Student teaching, nursing clinicals, engineering co-ops), federal financial assistance is always based on actual hours enrolled and attending.

 In instances where undergraduate students receive special privilege to enroll in graduate level courses, the graduate level courses will be excluded from the student's enrollment status for federal financial aid purposes.